-LT9 Goal: Ensure that the CWSRF Loan Program and its participants comply as required with Disadvantaged Business Enterprise, Federal environmental cross cutters and the Single Audit Act.
+LT9 Goal: Ensure that the CWSRF Loan Program and its participants comply as required with Disadvantaged Business Enterprise fair share objectives, Federal environmental cross cutters and the Single Audit Act.

 LT10 Goal: Provide interest rate breaks to communities which adopt Nonpoint Source Projects, Green components and Climate Resiliency projects.
-The CWSRF Loan Program will meet quarterly with the Indiana Department of Environmental Management (IDEM) Nonpoint Source Section to identify Projects on the CWSRF Loan Program PPL which may benefit from SRF funding.
+The CWSRF Loan Program will meet quarterly with the Indiana Department of Environmental Management (IDEM) Watershed Assessment and Planning Branch to identify Projects on the CWSRF Loan Program PPL which may benefit from SRF funding.

-LT11 Goal: Work with the IDEM Total Maximum Daily Load (TMDL) section to develop a system to assist communities in the implementation of TMDLs and offer interest rate breaks to communities which implement TMDL projects which are CWSRF Loan Program eligible.
+LT11 Goal: Work with the IDEM Total Maximum Daily Load (TMDL) section to develop a system to assist communities in the implementation of TMDLs and offer interest rate breaks to communities eligible for CWSRF Loan funding, which implement TMDL.